batteryshark/beaniethecat/README.md

 5. Supported handling to deal with CET calls (via not executing them in the trampoline, we'll see how reliable this is).

-Unhooking is as easy as giving flh_inline_unhook the address of the function you want restored.
+Unhooking is as easy as giving flh_inline_unhook the address of the function you want restored or "byname".